oktaytuncay/Kubernetes/kubernetes.md

   - `kubectl create service clusterip redis --tcp=6379:6379 --dry-run=client -o yaml`

-3. Create a service named ngix of type NodePort to expose pod nginx's port 80 on port 30080 on the nodes.
+3. Create a service named ginx of type NodePort to expose pod nginx's port 80 on port 30080 on the nodes.
 The following command will automatically use the pod's labels as selectors but we can not specify the node port.
-We have to generate a definition file and then add the node port in manually before creating the service with the pod.
+We have to generate a definition file and then add the node port manually before creating the service with the pod.

   - `kubectl expose pod nginx --port=80 --name nginx-service --type=NodePort --dry-run=client -o yaml`